Best Fat-Burning Workouts and Exercises to Get Tone - Dr. Axe

 3. Helps Cholesterol Profiles

-A study reported that the effects of high-intensity interval training helped to lower cholesterol naturally.
-This study examined the impact of an eight-week program on high-density lipoprotein cholesterol (HDL-C), total cholesterol (TC) and the atherogenic index (TC/HDL-C) in 36 untrained men ages 21–36 years.
+A study out of Nigeria reported that the effects of high-intensity interval training helped lower cholesterol naturally.
+This study examined the impact of an eight-week program on high-density lipoprotein cholesterol, total cholesterol and the atherogenic index in 36 untrained men ages 21–36 years.

-4. Burns Belly Fat, Reduces and Regulates Body Weight, & Maintains Muscle Mass
+4. Burns Belly Fat, Reduces and Regulates Body Weight, and Maintains Muscle Mass

-Ever wonder how some people have a six-pack while others, who seem to spend hours at the gym, do not?
-They are very lean — meaning they have little body fat allowing the muscles beneath the skin to be more prominent.
+Ever wonder how some people have a six pack while others, who seem to spend hours at the gym, do not?
+Those with defined, visible abs are very lean — meaning they have little body fat allowing the muscles beneath the skin to be more prominent.
 They achieve this by fatiguing their muscles with shorts bouts of intense training, leading to a higher metabolism that is burning fat all day long.
-Fat burning workouts also burn calories, which help to eliminate body fat, and help build muscle.
-While building muscle will improve your physical appearance and strength, what’s even better is that muscle burns fat!
-(7)

-After the warm-up, perform the following exercises for 45 seconds with a 15-second rest between each exercise and a one-minute rest between each set.
-Perform 2–3 sets per session.
+After the warm-up, perform the following fat-burning exercises for 45 seconds with a 15-second rest between each exercise and a one-minute rest between each set.
+Perform two to three sets per session.

 Now start the fat-burning workout!